StriveMath/strive-take-home-test/README.md

 ## Overview

 - Test app for strive.
 It was built with Next.js(Page Directory), and TypeScript, data called from api, and Zustand was used for state management.
-The short video demo is below under links.

 # IMPORTANT